-If I was completely honest, this Great Gifts series would be entitled “Cool Things I Wish I Did with My Kids All the Time.”
+If I am completely honest, the Great Gifts series would be more aptly entitled “Cool Things I Wish I Did with My Kids All the Time.”
 The holiday time is when my kids get a chance to do a lot of things that I’m presumably too overwhelmed to do the rest of the year.

-I couldn’t find a link to the white ceramic ornaments on either Michaels or Amazon.
-They are on a big display at my Michaels, in a variety of shapes, with the regular price of $1.29.
+While I didn’t find them at my Michaels this year, I have found them in the past in a variety of shapes, with the regular price of $1.29.
 Be sure to check Michaels deals page or your local paper to get coupons.
 You can almost always find a coupon.

-I had a ton of Sharpie markers at home.
+I have a ton of Sharpie markers at home.
 It’s amazing how many new and fun colors Sharpie now offers.
 Yay!
 I just scrounged up as many as I could find.

 You basically just let your kids draw on the ornaments however they wish.
 The ink dries pretty quickly, so there isn’t too much concern about smearing as there would be with paint.
 Just don’t let the kid leave the table.

-This girl?
+This girl, age 5?
 She did great.
 I really loved her final piece:

 It was Christmas day on one side — see the tree there in the center — and Christmas Night on the other with a black background and silver moon.
 I loved it!